omegat-org/omegat/docs_devel/integration-test.md

  -Domegat.test.map.file=<Filename of mapping target>
 ```

-For example, when you have a repository in Github user example repository omegat-test.git
+For example, when you have a repository in GitHub user example repository omegat-test.git
 and mapping target `https://example.com/index.html` as `source/index.html`

 ```bash